SimulatedGREG/electron-vue/docs/using_the_file_structure.md

 # Using the file structure
-electron-vue does its best to not force a particular project structure, but does try to follow common Vue practices in regards to organizing components, routes, and vuex modules.
+electron-vue does its best to not force a particular project structure, but does try to follow common Vue & Electron practices.
 The documentation below describes common practices used in the original project structure.

 ## On the subject of `vue` and `vuex`